Georgina90-x/Luxury-Shoes/README.md

 ## UX

-- The design for Luxury Shoes was created as a series of wireframes covering mobile, tablet and desktop to determine the initial design and layout of the site.
+- The design for Luxury Shoes was created as a series of wireframes covering mobile and desktop desktop to determine the initial design and layout of the site.
 - Luxury Shoes is designed to be simple and easy to navigate using standard user conventions for ecommerce websites.
 - The applications display the homepage, product pages, product details pages, shopping basket and checkout confirmation.
 - Toasts appear in the top right of the page to let the user know that they have 'added to bag', 'removed from bag' and 'updated the bag', as well as a shopping bag toast that shows the user the products in their bag as well as the cost.